Accurate Image Restoration with Attention Retractable Transformer: Proposed Method

 \subsection{Overall Architecture}

 The overall architecture of our ART is shown in Fig.~\ref{fig:framework}.
 Following RCAN~\cite{zhang2018image}, ART employs residual in residual structure to construct a deep feature extraction module.
-Given a degraded image $I\in \mathbb{R}^{H\times W \times C_{in}}$ ($H$, $W$, and $C_{in}$ are the height, width, and input channels of the input), ART firstly applies a 3$\times$3 convolutional layer (Conv) to obtain shallow feature $F_0 \in \mathbb{R}^{H\times W \times C}$, where $C$ is the dimension size of the new feature embedding.
+Given a degraded image $I_{LQ}\in \mathbb{R}^{H\times D \times C_{in}}$ ($H$, $D$, and $C_{in}$ are the height, width, and input channels of the input), ART firstly applies a 3$\times$3 convolutional layer (Conv) to obtain shallow feature $F_0 \in \mathbb{R}^{H\times D \times C}$, where $C$ is the dimension size of the new feature embedding.
 Next, the shallow feature is normalized and fed into the residual groups, which consist of core Transformer attention blocks.
-The deep feature is extracted and then passes through another 3$\times$3 convolutional layer to get further feature embeddings $F_1$.
+The deep feature is extracted and then passes through another 3$\times$3 Conv to get further feature embeddings $F_1$.
 Then we use element-wise sum to obtain the final feature map $F_R=F_0 + F_1$.
-Finally, we employ the restoration module to generate the high-quality image $\hat{I}$ from the feature map $F_R$.
-Note that we do not reduce spatial size of feature maps during the feed-forward process.
+Finally, we employ the restoration module to generate the high-quality image $I_{HQ}$ from the feature map $F_R$.

 \textbf{Residual Group.} We use $N_G$ successive residual groups to extract the deep feature.
 Each residual group consists of $N_B$ pairs of attention blocks.
 We design two successive attention blocks shown in Fig.~\ref{fig:framework}{(b)}.
 The input feature $x_{l-1}$ passes through layer normalization (LN) and multi-head self-attention (MSA).
 After adding the shortcut, the output $x{'}_{l}$ is fed into the multi-layer perception (MLP). $x_{l}$ is the final output at the $l$-th block.
 The process is formulated as